 As you may know, Florida is a popular destination for retirement because it has no state income tax, but unless you plan on renting all throughout your retirement, you won’t be able to escape paying property taxes.

-Depending on which community you purchase a home in, you might be subject to other fees (such as CDD’s) which do not figure into the property tax millage rates above.
 So, its wise to take all factors into account when making your final purchase decision.

 Onward to the data.

 Florida Counties With the LOWEST Median Property Taxes